 Get to know the Dutch investment scene, with many firms based in Amsterdam.
 To help out the Netherlands' startups, Peak Capital – one of the VCs in Amsterdam – has mapped out the Tech Venture Capital Ecosystem (PDF).
 Their article 10 things all startup founders should know is also useful.
 Other worthwhile reads include interviews with Amsterdam-based VCs such as Keadyn, Prime Ventures and INKEF Capital and the blogs of Leapfunder and VEECEE.co.

 Mark your calendars

-Aside from the events calendar for your weekly update about events in Amsterdam, there are a number of annual unmissable events:
+Aside from the startup event calendar for your weekly updates on local meetups and talks, there are a number of annual unmissable events, including:

-TNW Conference: The Next Web Conference is one of the biggest intimate tech festivals in the world.
-On stage during the 2016 edition, Gary Vaynerchuk said the conference was “unbelievable,” “f*cking awesome” and “the nicest set up to a conference” he had ever seen.
-We agree.
-Next up in May 2017.
+- TNW Conference (May) – This is simply one of the biggest intimate tech festivals in the world.
+On stage during the 2016 edition, Gary Vaynerchuk said the conference was “unbelievable,” “f*cking awesome” and “the nicest set up to a conference” he'd ever seen.
+We wholeheartedly agree.

 - TheNextWomen Summit (June) – This event connects female starters, entrepreneurs, investors and professionals with knowledge, capital and network.

 - Amsterdam Capital Week (September) – For a week in September, Amsterdam becomes the capital of capital.
 With a programme that boasts over 25 events, Amsterdam Capital Week focuses on connecting various types of capital with early-stage startups and fast-growing scale-up companies.